Holbrook’s was the highest-selling Worcestershire sauce in the world, and remains the market leader in Australia.

 The business is converted into a company

-The business was converted into a limited liability company called the Birmingham Vinegar Brewery in 1879.
+The business was converted into a limited liability company, the Birmingham Vinegar Brewery in 1879.
 It had a nominal capital of £100,000.
 John Leslie Tompson was appointed as managing director.

 A considerable export trade to Australia had been developed by the 1880s.
 The South African market had been entered by 1883.

 Private correspondence reveals that Carne Rasch later came to regard J L Tompson as a swindler.
+He was suspected of falsifying expenses charges.
 Tompson was declared bankrupt in 1884, following a series of unfortunate personal investments.

 W D Holbrook was accused, but ultimately acquitted, of stealing over £900 from the company in 1887.
 He subsequently worked as a journalist in Manchester before emigrating to New Zealand, where he apparently married a wealthy woman.